Liz Kershaw: Career

 After graduating from the University of Leeds, Liz Kershaw began her media career in Leeds with a music column in the Yorkshire Post.
-Her brother is fellow broadcaster Andy Kershaw.
+Her brother was fellow broadcaster Andy Kershaw.
 Her first radio show was in 1981 on Radio Aire where her brother worked for a time.
-In 1985 she moved to BBC Radio Leeds to present a weekly rock show showcasing local bands.
+In 1985, she moved to BBC Radio Leeds to present a weekly rock show showcasing local bands.

-In 1986 Kershaw's day job with British Telecom saw her move to London to set up "Livewire", a dial-in pop service which superseded Dial-a-Disc.
+In 1986, Kershaw's day job with British Telecom saw her move to London to help set up "Livewire" (managing editor of Livewire was Chartcall system manager, formerly Virgin Records press officer, Gerald O'Connell), a dial-in pop service which superseded Dial-a-Disc.
 In running this she produced Radio 1 DJs Mike Smith, Janice Long and Dave Pearce before devising her own show for Radio 1 in 1987, Backchat, which won several awards.

 This was followed by Kershaw presenting the Radio 1 Evening Show and then, with Bruno Brookes, Radio 1's Weekend Breakfast Show and the Radio 1 Roadshow from 1989 to 1992.
 During this period they also made three charity records for the BBC's Children in Need campaign.

 Kershaw left Radio 1 in 1992 to present The Crunch, the UK's first national daily phone-in on BBC Radio 5 but continued to host occasional shows on the station.

-In 1994 Kershaw was part of the team which relaunched the station as BBC Radio 5 Live.
-In 2000 she went back to BBC Local Radio as the first and only woman in the country to present a solo radio breakfast show.
+In 1994, Kershaw was part of the team which relaunched the station as BBC Radio 5 Live.
+In 2000, she went back to BBC Local Radio as the first and only woman in the country to present a solo radio breakfast show.
 This was BBC Radio Northampton's breakfast programme, which was nominated for the Best Breakfast Show Award at the Sony Radio Awards in 2002 along with Radio 4's Today Programme and the 5 Live Breakfast Show.

 Dawn Chorus and the Blue Tits

-In 1984 Kershaw formed a band called Dawn Chorus and the Blue Tits with her friend and neighbour Countdown presenter Carol Vorderman.
+In 1984, Kershaw formed a band called Dawn Chorus and the Blue Tits with her friend and neighbour Countdown presenter Carol Vorderman.
 Their recordings included a version of "Teenage Kicks" with the Undertones' O'Neill brothers (John and Damian), which was released on Stiff Records' DAWN 1. and a Peel Session which was broadcast on Radio 1 in 1985.